-\ To define instances when resuscitative efforts may be terminated or withheld
+- \ To define instances when resuscitative efforts may be terminated or withheld - \ To honor patient's wishes at end-of-life

-- 1. ALS / CPR may be withheld for the following conditions: - A. The patient has a valid (original, signed by the patient or guardian, and dated) DO NOT RESUSCITATE order - B. The patient has a valid MOST Form noting DNR order - C. The patient has sustained injuries incompatible with life: - i.
+- 1. CPR / ALS treatment may be withheld for the following conditions: - A. The patient has a valid (original, signed by the patient or guardian, and dated) DO NOT RESUSCITATE order - B. The patient has a valid MOST Form noting DNR order - C. The patient has sustained injuries incompatible with life: - i.
 Burned beyond recognition - ii.
 Decapitation - iii.
 Blunt force trauma to chest &/or abdomen and absent vital signs - Pulseless, apneic, no signs of life - iv.
-Massive open or penetrating trauma to head or chest with obvious organ destruction - D. Obvious signs of death are present: - i.
+Massive open/penetrating trauma to head or torso with organ destruction - D. Obvious signs of death are present: - i.
 Body decomposition - ii.
 Dependent lividity - Onset occurs 1-2 hours after death - Peaks 6 hours after death - iii.
 Rigor mortis - Face and neck approximately 5 hours after death - Chest and arms approximately 7 9 hours after death - Entire body approximately 12 hours after death - 2.
-If initiated by personnel on scene CPR / ALS may be terminated if: - A. One of the above criteria is present - B. Patient > 18 years of age - C. Asystole on ECG following extended downtime (> 20 minutes) - D. Adequate CPR and / or ACLS has been performed - E. Airway has been successfully managed - F. $ETCO_2 < 20$ - 3.
+If initiated by personnel on scene CPR / ALS may be terminated if: - A. Any of the above criteria is present - B. Patient > 18 years of age - C. Asystole on ECG following extended downtime (> 20 minutes) - D. Adequate CPR and/or ACLS has been performed - E. Airway has been successfully managed - F. ETCO2 < 20 - 3.
 If any doubt exists initiate / continue resuscitative efforts - 4.
-Resuscitation should be continued on all pediatric patients unless patient has sustained injuries noted above which are incompatible with life - 5.
+Resuscitation should be continued on all pediatric patients unless patient has sustained injuries noted above which are incompatible with life - a.
+For significant evidence of multi-hour downtime contact medical control - 5.
 Crime scenes are such that authorized police officers may declare a patient dead and prohibit prehospital personnel from entering the scene - A. When such circumstances arise and the paramedic suspects that medical assistance may be indicated, entrance to the scene should be discussed thoroughly with the officer and if necessary, their supervisor & record the officer's badge number on the PCR